canonical/platform-engineering-docs/reference/synapse/managed-microk8s-cluster.rst

 - `canonical-is-internal-proxy-configs MP <https://code.launchpad.net/~amandahla/canonical-is-internal-proxy-configs/+git/canonical-is-internal-proxy-configs/+merge/477156>`_ to allow access to Squid proxy:
 - `canonical-terraform-plans MP <https://code.launchpad.net/~amandahla/canonical-terraform-plans/+git/canonical-terraform-plans/+merge/477157>`_ to add the MicroK8s terraform plan
-- `canonical-is-firewalls MP <https://code.launchpad.net/~amandahla/canonical-is-firewalls/+git/canonical-is-firewalls/+merge/477239>`__ external ingress
+- `canonical-is-firewalls MP <https://code.launchpad.net/~amandahla/canonical-is-firewalls/+git/canonical-is-firewalls/+merge/477239>`__ to add external ingress
-- `canonical-is-firewalls MP <https://code.launchpad.net/~amandahla/canonical-is-firewalls/+git/canonical-is-firewalls/+merge/477248>`__ firewall rules for bastion/juju controller
+- `canonical-is-firewalls MP <https://code.launchpad.net/~amandahla/canonical-is-firewalls/+git/canonical-is-firewalls/+merge/477248>`__ to enable firewall rules for bastion/juju controller
-- `canonical-is-dns-configs MP <https://code.launchpad.net/~amandahla/canonical-is-dns-configs/+git/canonical-is-dns-configs/+merge/477352>`_ DNS for microk8s workers
+- `canonical-is-dns-configs MP <https://code.launchpad.net/~amandahla/canonical-is-dns-configs/+git/canonical-is-dns-configs/+merge/477352>`_ to configure DNS for microk8s workers

 The next step according to the spec would be to register the cluster as a cloud and request it via ticket like it was done in the `C167497 <https://portal.admin.canonical.com/C167497/>`_.